Days to Expiry — Options Portfolio Tracker logo

 Making this work long-term

 These aren't rules to memorise.
-They are the defaults that keep a premium-selling strategy from turning into something it shouldn't be.
+They are the defaults that keep an options strategy from turning into something it shouldn't be.

 Own quality assets only